yamisskey-dev/yamisskey-provision/README.md

 ### login

-Prepare to log in to VPS as a general user with SSH private key:
+Prepare to log in to balthasar as a general user with SSH private key:

 ```consol
 adduser your_username